tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 The Application state should be persisted during `Commit`.

-Before `Commit` is called, Tendermint locks the mempool and flushes the mempool connection so that no new messages will be received on the mempool connection.
+Before invoking `Commit`, Tendermint locks the mempool and flushes the mempool connection.
+This ensures that no new messages will be received on the mempool connection.
 This provides an opportunity to safely update all four connection states to the latest committed state at once.